 The University of Cambridge has access to 1.2 million + ebooks from a wide variety of publishers and platforms.
 Use this website to find a specific ebook, access over 60 ebook platforms and discover how to make the most of ebooks in your research and study.
 Most ebooks are licensed for Cambridge University members only and require a Raven account for access outside of the University network.

 Most ebooks are listed in iDiscover.
 Search iDiscover to find titles on your reading list or for your research.
-(Tip: select the ebooks filter to restrict your search to ebooks.
+(Tip 1: select the ebooks filter to restrict your search to ebooks.
 Tip 2: you do not have to login to iDiscover to be able to access ebooks from outside of the university campus.)

 The following publishers' titles will not yet show up in iDiscover.
 Search their websites for ebooks (note that these links are to external websites and open in a new tab/window):

 Our ebooks include titles from the following publishers and collections (note that these links are to external websites and open in a new tab/window), but please note that access is selective: not all books from all collections are available to the University.